-If a master reelection occurs, the new stack master becomes available after a few seconds.
-In the meantime, the switch stack uses the forwarding tables in memory to minimize network disruption.
-The physical interfaces on the other available stack members are not affected while a new stack master is elected.
-If a new stack master is elected and the previous stack master becomes available, the previous stack master does not resume its role as stack master.
+If a supervisor reelection occurs, the new supervisor becomes available after a few seconds.
+In the meantime, the chassis uses the forwarding tables in memory to minimize network disruption.
+The physical interfaces on the other available chassis members are not affected while a new supervisor is elected.
+If a new supervisor is elected and the previous supervisor becomes available, the previous supervisor does not resume its role as supervisor.

-Stack Members
+Chassis Members